halvtomat/katacoda-scenarios/github-action/step7.md

 This action is special because it uses an external configuration file.

-Create the file `.github/workflows/labeler.yml` and write the following YAML:
+The file `labeler.yml` has been created, write the following YAML:

 ```yaml
 name: Labeler